noiselabs/SmartyBundle/Resources/doc/index.rst

 Extensions
 ----------

 Smarty[Bundle] extensions are packages that add new features to Smarty.
 The extension architecture implemented in the SmartyBundle is an object-oriented approach to the `plugin system <http://www.smarty.net/docs/en/plugins.tpl>`_ available in Smarty.
-The implemented architecture was inspired in Twig Extensions.
+The implemented architecture was inspired by `Twig Extensions <http://twig.sensiolabs.org/doc/extensions.html>`_.

 Each extension object share a common interest (translation, routing, etc.) and provide methods that will be registered as a Smarty plugin before rendering a template.
 To learn about the plugin ecosystem in Smarty take a look at the `Smarty documentation page <http://www.smarty.net/docs/en/plugins.tpl>`_ on that subject.